Ulisaurio/Maqueta-EduSec/README.md

 respective `README.md` files for pin mapping and library requirements.
 Currently `arduino/EduSecMega/EduSecMega_R2.ino` is the recommended firmware and the version deployed on the demo panel.
 The previous `EduSecMega.ino` file is kept for reference.

+### Fingerprint Access

+The `huella` command triggers a fingerprint check on the Arduino.
+If a valid finger is detected the relay opens for about five seconds and a message is printed to the serial port so the backend can log the event.
+Manual commands from the dashboard still work normally and keep the door open or closed until changed or a fingerprint is read.

 ### Assets Notice
 The logo file `logo_edusec.png` is not included in this repository.
 After cloning the project, manually copy it into: